Pragyan2027/Smart-Email-Assistant/README.md

 ## 🧩 How to Upload & Use the Chrome Extension

-Follow these quick steps to manually install and use the Smart Email Assistant Chrome Extension:

 1. 📁 **Download or Clone the Extension Folder**
-   Ensure all necessary files (`manifest.json`, JavaScript, HTML, etc.) are in a single folder.

-2. 🌐 **Open Chrome Extensions Page**
+2. 🌐 **Go to Chrome Extensions Page:** `chrome://extensions/`
-   In your Chrome browser, go to:
-   `chrome://extensions/`

 3. 🛠️ **Enable Developer Mode**
-   Toggle the **"Developer mode"** switch in the top-right corner of the page.

-4. 📂 **Load Unpacked Extension**
-   Click on **"Load unpacked"** and select the folder where your extension files are located.
+4. 📂 **Click 'Load unpacked' and select your extension folder**

-5. 🚀 **Start Using the Extension**
+5. 🚀 **Start using the assistant in Gmail**
-   Once installed, the extension icon will appear in your Chrome toolbar.
-   Click it to open the assistant and start generating smart email replies directly inside Gmail!

-> ✅ *Note: Make sure you are logged into Gmail and have an open email thread to see it in action.*
+> ✅ *Make sure you're logged into Gmail and have an open email thread to see the reply suggestions in action.*

 ---

+## 🤝 Contributing

+Pull requests are welcome!
+If you’d like to improve this project — whether it’s code, docs, UI, or performance — feel free to fork and submit a PR.

 ---

-Feel free to **fork**, **explore**, or **contribute** to this project if you're passionate about **productivity tools**, **AI integration**, or **modern web development**! 😊
+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+---

+_✨ Let's make inboxes smarter — one email at a time!_